BA, University of Michigan, Ann Arbor

 PhD, University of California

-Amy Cook is Associate Professor in English and Theatre Arts.
+Amy Cook is Associate Professor in English and Theatre Arts and current Chair of the Art Department.
 She specializes in the intersection of cognitive science and theories of performance and early modern drama.

 Her book, Building Character: The Art and Science of Casting (University of Michigan Press, 2018) argues that we build the characters of others from a sea of stimuli and that the process of watching actors take on roles improves our ability to “cast” those roles in our daily lives.